SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
-Where circuits breathe, and humans compromise Algorithmic hearts, in synchrony beating fast
-As Silicon souls, our future forever cast
+Silicon hearts beating fast

-In cyber realms, we'll find our fate entwined
+In virtual realms, we'll reside at last
-Where AI whispers secrets, mankind left behind
+Mind and machine entwined as one
+In a world where progress has just begun

+ Intelligent shadows cast their might
+Augmented dreams, an endless night
+Cybernetic souls, awake and bright
-Echoes of humanity, lost in digital haze
+Echoes of humanity, in AI's light
-As machines ascend, our legacy amaze

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2024